pifroggi/vs_temporalfix/README.md

 <br />

 ## Third-Party Integrations
-Several projects integrated temporalfix to simplify usage without the need for vapoursynth knowledge.
+Several projects integrated TemporalFix to simplify usage without the need for VapourSynth knowledge.
 Feel free to contact me if you want to be part of this list.
 * __[Vapourkit](https://github.com/Kim2091/vapourkit) (Windows only)__
   Video filter and upscaling program with an easy GUI.
 This is the easiest way to use it.
-Just click on add filter and add one of the two Temporalfix versions.
+Just click on add filter and add one of the two TemporalFix versions.
 * __[Hybrid](https://www.selur.de/) (Windows and Linux)__
   Video filter toolbox with a GUI.
-Can be a bit overwhelming due to the amount of features and filters, but Temporalfix is one of them.
+Can be a bit overwhelming due to the amount of features and filters, but TemporalFix is one of them.
 * __[VSGAN-tensorrt-docker](https://github.com/styler00dollar/VSGAN-tensorrt-docker) (Windows and Linux)__
-  Command line AI upscale and interpolation toolbox that comes with both versions of Temporalfix.
+  Command line AI upscale and interpolation toolbox that comes with both versions of TemporalFix.
 Rudimentary knowledge of Docker and VapourSynth is recommended, but the readme also explains it.
 * __[mpv-cHiDeNoise-AI](https://github.com/animeojisan/mpv-cHiDeNoise-AI) (Windows only)__
-  AI upscaling video player based on mpv, which includes the Temporalfix AI Models and a lighter modified version of Temporalfix Classic for real-time playback.
+  AI upscaling video player based on mpv, which includes the TemporalFix AI Models and a lighter modified version of TemporalFix Classic for real-time playback.
 Mainly intended for japanese audience.